Assiut Asyut, Egypt Travel Guide

 Microbuses (minivans) serve as the backbone of Assiut's public transport.
 These small, privately owned vans follow semi-fixed routes, mastering and dropping off passengers along the way.
 They are frequent, fast, and very inexpensive.

 Local city buses operate on more defined routes but offer less frequency than microbuses.
 They cover areas of the city.
-Assiut does not feature an underground metro system or a tram network, focusing instead on road-based transport.
+Assiut does not feature an underground the metro or a tram network, focusing instead on road-based transport.

 The best way to use microbuses is to ask a local for the proper route.